 Is it Really Necessary for Someone With ADD/ADHD to Avoid All Grains?

-The problem is that this loosening of the tight junctions (called leaky gut) allows larger proteins into the body.
-These proteins present to the immune system as a foreign invader and doing what immune systems do; it starts attacking those proteins.
-The problem with this immune reaction, and why I say that there aren’t any safe grains in this country, is a phenomenon called cross-reactivity.
-This means that the gliadin protein looks a lot like other proteins, especially other grains, to the immune system.
-When those proteins look like, the immune system attacks assuming that both of them are foreign invaders and mounts the defenses.
+The reason I say there aren't any safe grains is a phenomenon called cross-reactivity.
+The gliadin protein looks a lot like other proteins, especially those in other grains, to the immune system.
+When those proteins look similar, the immune system attacks both, assuming they're all foreign invaders.

 Stay connected with news and updates!